imimperfectionsoul/getting-started-1/README.md

-## Here I share my experience and troubles i faced during when  I Use the following tutorial steps to download and run a simple app in a Docker container for the first time:
+## Here I share my experience and troubles I faced during when  I Used the following steps to download and run a simple app in a Docker container for the first time:

-This tutorial was written with the intent to tell every one  about my experience performing the tasks in this exercise.
-Include any troubleshooting i did, as well as improvements I'd make to the existing procedure to make it more clear. :
+This was written with the intent to tell everyone about my experience performing the tasks in this exercise.
+Include any troubleshooting I did, as well as improvements I'd make to the existing procedure to make it more clear. :

-First we have to installed Docker and there Respective Supporting Eniroment for smoothing experience :
+First, we have to install Docker and their Respective Supporting Environment for smoothing experience :

 - Installed Docker Desktop .
 - A Git client.